tochalid/PF_Cman/README.md

 This project involves the Term 2 Simulator which can be downloaded here: https://github.com/udacity/self-driving-car-sim/releases.
 A server package uWebSocketIO is setting up a connection from the C++ program to the simulator, which acts as the host.

 ## Running the project
-> Basic Build Instructions: Run shell-scripts from the project directory
+> Basic Build Instructions: Download the repo and run shell-scripts from the project directory
 1. ./clean.sh
 2. ./build.sh
 3. ./run.sh